eugene-h-kim/Kim_H_Trabuco_D_Interactive-Music-Mixer/README.md

 ## Future Development Outcome

-The user can drag and drop each animal character into a box to make sounds.
-Select background tracks so that you make the animal band play music together.
+The user can drag and drop each music disk icon into a box in the upper side of the screen to make sounds.

 ## Required Technology